 Finally, we should also make it a point to consider what is probably the most neglected authority on agriculture—the Scriptures.
 Research has consistently borne out the accuracy and value of the principles found in the pages of the Bible.
 For example, some of the Old Testament marriage restrictions in Leviticus 20:17–21, if applied to livestock, would prevent inbreeding disasters.
 Some sustainable agriculture experts are also advocating field and pasture rests similar to the seventh-year fallow spell outlined in Leviticus 25:1–7.
 We probably would have a better understanding of how farming works if we would seek to discover the broader principles contained in the Word.

 Farming becomes an especially fascinating adventure if we allow it to sharpen and interact with all our skills and interests.
 We’ll never run out of things we can learn.
 There will always be a new challenge to tackle every day.

 The Homestead Bookshelf

 Our own collection of books and downloads to keep you thinking.
-We add new titles frequently, so check back often or subscribe to our free weekly newsletter to receive notice of the latest additions.
+We add new titles frequently, so check back often or subscribe to On the Range, our free monthly newsletter, to receive notice of the latest additions.

 The Family Garden Journal